xonsh/xonsh/docs/tutorial_hist.rst

 * and many more!

 Let us know if you'd be interested in working on any of these, inside or outside of xonsh.

-..
-Warning: this node is ignored when writing this file.
-..
-However, @ @rst-options are recognized in this node.